kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 38 RAIDS.md

 - When reading a block from a mirrored array, RAID has a choice of reading from either copy.
 I.E reading 5 RAID chooses to read from disk 2 or 3. when writing a block, no choice exists.
 RAID must update both copies of the data to main reliability.
 - mirroring good for tolerating disk faults. but raid-1 is expensive due to having multiple copies.
 - same latency on a single disk. for single read request. disk write is different. requires 2 physical writes to complete before its due but in terms of latency its roughly the same as a single disk write since the 2 physical writes happen in parallel.
 The thing is that the write must wait for both physical writes to complete which makes performance worse.
+- RAID-1 Sequential Write and Sequential Read: N * S/2  N = number of disks and S = number of sectors

 ### Raid Level 4: Parity
 redundancy - the ability to sustain multiple disk failures